Alec-Stashevsky/blocklength/cran-comments.md

 * macOS-latest (GitHub Actions)
 * win-builder (devel and release)

 ## R CMD check results

 There were no ERRORs, WARNINGs or NOTEs

 * This is a new release.
-* This is a first time submission
+* This is a first time submission.

 ## Downstream dependencies